gavajc/LibFprint/README.md

         meson install

         The default directory for sources and library is: /usr/local/include /usr/local/lib/

+        If you want to change the installation destination folder, before compile run:

+        meson configure builddir/ -Dprefix=/usr/

+        Where -Dprefix= is the destination folder

     4.- Execute the default libfprint library examples

         Enroll  --> Add new user an store the fingerprint local in disk or in device if support storage.
         Verify  --> Compare a previous enrolled fingerprint.
 If match or not match.
+        Capture --> Capture a fingerprint and save into pgm file.

 # Usage